A 999 Call for the NHS website

 STPs are not just about closing or downgrading a full accident and emergency unit or other acute hospital cuts and closures - although a Health Service Journal survey of clinical commissioning groups shows that a “substantial minority” of STPs will do this.
 They are about totally changing the way in which NHS England operates and functions.
 And that effects all of us across the country.

 Destroying the patient-doctor relationship

-Copying American private health insurance companies’ schemes, “care pathways” tell doctors what treatments they must give - undermining their vocational skills in identifying the best course of action based on an understanding of and empathy for their patients' situation.
+Copying American private health insurance schemes, “care pathways” dictate to doctors what treatments they care allowed to give - undermining their vocational skills and all NHS Ethics.

 This enables care to be delivered by new grades of less skilled, cheaper staff.

 The STPs place a big reliance on unskilled voluntary sector people,

 family and friends, as well as on patients themselves managing their own care.

 The cost savings from this will be big - meaning more profit.